NaoY220/cse15l-lab-reports/labReport1.md

 - When I enter 'ls /', it shows list under the root folder '/'.
 ![Image](rootFolderList.png)
 Note: we can see above picture that '/' contains 'Library', 'System', 'Users', and 'Application'.
 I am not sure why there are less folders than the list displayed by 'ls'.
 I see Volumes folder contains root folder '/', so I think the folders I cannot see in the above picture contain root folder inside itself, and it prevent us seeing it.
 - When I enter 'cat /', it displays error because '/' (argument) is a directory and it cannot process to print out.
+When I click enter, terminal do nothing because terminal thinks it is incompleting command and expect that user is trying to enter soemthing next.
 --------

 3. Share an example of using the command with a path to a file as an argument.